Manzanita: Rarity and endemics

 Some manzanita species are among the rarest plants in the world.

-Arctostaphylos hookeri ravenii (Presidio manzanita), an endemic species, is the most endangered and restricted plant in the mainland United States.
+Arctostaphylos montana ravenii (Presidio manzanita), an endemic species, is the most endangered and restricted plant in the mainland United States.
 In 1987 only one specimen remained at a secret location in the Presidio of San Francisco National Historic Landmark District in San Francisco, California.
 This plant has since been successfully cloned.

 Arctostaphylos franciscana (Franciscan manzanita), a species native to San Francisco, had not been seen growing wild since 1947 until it was spotted growing in the Presidio of San Francisco in October 2009.
 Caltrans transplanted this specimen on 23 January 2010 to make way for the Doyle Drive Replacement Project.
 Transplanting costs were funded in part by Federal Highways Administration, Caltrans, The Presidio of San Francisco, and private donors.
-"Arctostaphylos hookeri, subspecies franciscana", a scrubby, thin-twigged bush, riddled with the webs of miniature spiders, resides in a corner of the California section of The Strybing Arboretum.
+Arctostaphylos hookeri, subspecies franciscana, a scrubby, thin-twigged bush, riddled with the webs of miniature spiders, resides in a corner of the California section of The Strybing Arboretum.

 An as yet unclassified and unidentified manzanita found growing on San Francisco's Parker Avenue presents a test case for San Francisco's landmark tree ordinance.

 Arctostaphylos gabrielensis is a "critically imperiled" species of manzanita endemic to a tiny area in the San Gabriel Mountains, in Los Angeles County, California.

 Genus evolution

-Genus evolution is relatively recent, but in Hogan's tracing of the genus evolutionary history: "convergent evolution patterns appear to complicate cladistic constructions for certain portions of the genus cladogram.
+Genus evolution is relatively recent, but in C. Michael Hogan's tracing of the evolutionary history of the genus, he states: "convergent evolution patterns appear to complicate cladistic constructions for certain portions of the genus cladogram.
 In any case, fossil ancestors of the genus Arctostaphylos have been suggested to have occurred in the Middle Miocene, with modern species beginning to take shape in the Late Tertiary."

+Ecology

+The manzanita leaf gall aphid and the manzanita butter clump fungus are two known ecological associates of this type of tree.
+The flowers attract native bee species including Osmia and the black-tailed bumblebee.
+The fungus Exobasidium arctostaphyli induces witch's broom galls on manzanita.